geudde/attic-chest/pages/13.reference/01.porden/docs.md

 “From old Cordova’s Roman walls expelled,[^15]<br>
 Brave Ferdinand the haughty Moors had quelled;<br>

-[^15]: Cordova, or Corduba as it was anciently called, was founded by the Romans.
-It was afterwards in possession of the Goths, and then of the Moors, who were expelled in 1236 by Ferdinand the Third, who first united the crowns of Castille and Leon.
-From this time Cordova, hitherto the seat of learning, declined, and that star, which had shone amidst darkness and barbarism, sunk ere the dawn returned to Europe.

 But still from Afric poured the ambitious foes,[^16]<br>
 And the new kingdom of Granada rose,<br>
 Where luxury held in Hamet’s court her reign,<br>